Save Time and Money With This Spring Cleaning Guide

 - Wipe down doors, knobs and switch plates with a disinfectant wipe or spray.

-- Shake the entry mat, or consider replacing it altogether if its old.
+- Shake the entry mat, or consider replacing it altogether if it is old.

 - Sweep and wash the floors.